GitLeeRepo/PythonNotes/PythonNotes.md

 The **decimal.Decimal** numeric type is import from the **decimal** module and is used to represent large numbers that contain decimal points (such as in financial transactions) accurately, which is not possible with standard float because of precision issues.
 It is however a slower data type to work with than is a standard float.

-Note do NOT try too convert a float to a decimal with decimal.Decimal(1234567.8901) since this will then be just as inprecise as a float (this includes float literals).
+Note do NOT try too convert a float to a decimal with decimal.Decimal(1234567.8901) since this will then be just as imprecise as a float (this includes float literals).
 Instead either convert from an integer or string representation.

 **Example:**